truenas/documentation/content/SCALETutorials/Datasets/ManageQuotas.md

  - storage
 ---

-TrueNAS allows setting data or object quotas for user accounts and groups cached on or connected to the system.
+TrueNAS allows setting data or object quotas for user accounts and groups cached on, or connected to the system.
 You can use the quota settings on the **Add Dataset** or **Edit Dataset** configuration screens in the **Advanced Options** settings to set up alarms and set aside more space in a dataset.
 See [Adding and Managing Datasets]({{< relref "DatasetsScale.md" >}}) for more information.